Unguided Alaska Bear Hunting "On A Budget"

 Kenai Peninsula, Alaska black bear hunts are often under-rated in many hunting circles.
 I think it’s because of the style by which most folks hunt black bears.
 Baiting bears is fine for harvesting game, and boating spring coastlines can be fun.
-However, AOA focuses efforts during the peak of the autumn berry season when bears are foraging above treeline.
-Most brown bears are still down low eating salmon so the black bear can wander all day long and graze.
+However, Adventure Outfitters Alaska focuses efforts during the peak of the autumn berry season when bears are foraging above the tree line.
+Most brown bears are still down low eating salmon so the black bears can wander all day long and graze.
 Crowberries, salmonberries, blueberries, and cranberries keep bears active and out in the open.
-These alpine meadows, high mountain lakes, and berry covered hill sides, provide hunters with perfect, spot and stalk opportunities from August thru September.
+These alpine meadows, high mountain lakes, and berry covered hill sides, provide hunters with perfect, spot and stalk opportunities from August through September.

 What are the best places to hunt black bears in Alaska?

 I think most would agree, southeast Alaska has the highest population of trophy black bears.
 With low populations of coastal brown bears, these apex predators can gorge on salmon and forage without worry of a mauling from their larger and more powerful cousins.
 With that said, there are also a lot of nice bears on Alaska’s Kenai Peninsula as well.
 Floatplane drop camps from Kenai can quickly get hunters into incredible, high-alpine bear country.
 Southeast hunts will be double the price of a central Alaskan hunt.
 Even though Kenai Peninsula black bears have to compete with brown bears, they still have large populations and many units have a 3-bear limit per hunter.
 Adventure Outfitters Alaska offers affordable, unguided black bear hunts in Alaska, set in some of the most beautiful locations.

 What is the success rate for DIY black bear hunts?